Happily Ever After (1989 film): Plot

-Maliss is furious at this failure and transforms into his dragon form, finally succeeding in capturing Snow White and taking her to his castle.
-The Dwarfelles follow them and sneak into the castle, while fending off Maliss' minions, including Scowl and Batso.
-In the castle, Snow White is reunited with the Prince, who begins acting strangely and takes her through a secret passage to supposedly escape.
-Snow White not only realizes that he is not the real Prince, but he is actually Lord Maliss in disguise.
-Maliss attempts to throw a magical cloak on Snow White to petrify her into stone.
-He almost succeeds, but is attacked by the Shadow Man, whom he overpowers and seemingly kills.
+Maliss is furious at this failure and transforms into his dragon form, succeeding in capturing Snow White and taking her to his castle.
+The Dwarfelles follow them and sneak into the castle while fending off Maliss' minions.
+At the same time, Snow White is reunited with the Prince, who she learns is Maliss in disguise.
+Maliss attempts to petrify Snow White, but is attacked by the Shadow Man, whom he overpowers and seemingly kills.

-As Maliss tries again to petrify Snow White, the seven Dwarfelles arrive and attack him, but fail to do so and become petrified by Maliss.
-The only one unharmed is Thunderella, who finally gains control of her powers and assists Snow White to defeat Maliss.
-The cloak is thrown on top of him and he is permanently petrified in mid-transition between his human and dragon forms.
-As the sun shines onto the castle, the Dwarfelles are restored back to normal while Snow White tearfully mourns the Shadow Man, believing that she has lost both him and the prince.
-Suddenly, the Shadow Man transforms into the Prince and awakens.
-The Prince reveals that Maliss had cast a spell on him and he has been watching over Snow White during her journey.
+As Maliss tries to petrify Snow White, the seven Dwarfelles arrive and attack him.
+They temporarily force him away from Snow White, but are petrified by Maliss.
+The only one unharmed is Thunderella, who frees Snow White.
+Snow White takes advantage of a distraction by Thunderella to defeat Maliss by throwing the petrifying cloak on top of him.
+The Dwarfelles are restored to normal while Snow White mourns the Shadow Man, believing she has lost both him and the prince.
+The Shadow Man arrives and transforms into the Prince, who is revealed to have been cursed and transformed by Maliss.

 Mother Nature decides to let the Dwarfelles keep their powers, having finally proven themselves by working together as one, and she allows them to attend Snow White's wedding.
-In the end, Mother Nature takes in Batso and Scowl to be trained as her new apprentices.
-In the process, Scowl has stopped smoking thanks to Sunburn and is able to breathe again.
-He then comments to Batso that working for Mother Nature won't be so bad.
-With Snow White and the Prince reunited with each other, the film ends as the two of them share a kiss and begin to live happily ever after.
+In the end, Mother Nature takes in the reformed Batso and Scowl to be trained as her apprentices.
+In the process, Scowl has stopped smoking thanks to Sunburn and is able to breathe properly again.
+He then comments to Batso that working for Mother Nature would not be so bad.
+With Snow White and the Prince reunited, the two share a kiss and begin to live happily ever after.